-I started our Evergreen Yoga community in 2006 with you in mind.
+This journey has been the most adventurous and exciting of my life.
+In 2006, I started Evergreen Yoga Center with you in mind.
 True - it's possible we haven't even met yet!
 But...if you made it this far into our site, you must be a seeker.
 Like me.

 If you are looking for yoga that starts with the body, but also speaks to your mind, your emotions & your soul, you have come to the right place!

 My long-time teacher, Lou Hoyt of Eastern Sun Yoga, has had a strong influence on me since I took my first class with her in 1999.
-She has encouraged me to embrace the questions.
-Her teaching has helped me develop ways of experimenting in my practice.
+She has encouraged me to embrace the questions and develop ways of experimenting in my practice.
 I strive to emulate her qualities of integrity, friendliness, joy, compassion, clarity, consistency and courage.

 Tedrah began her yoga practice in 1987 at Eastern Sun Yoga Studio with Lou Hoyt.
 She started teaching Iyengar yoga in 1993 to share with others the journey of transformation and self knowledge.